Pineapple Coconut Chess Bars

 Instructions

-- Preheat the oven to 350°F. Spritz a 13 x 9-inch baking pan with cooking spray.
+- Preheat the oven to 350°F. Spritz a 13×9-inch baking pan with cooking spray.
 Set aside.
+(You can also lightly grease with butter.)

-- In the bowl of a stand mixer orr with an electric hand mixer, beat together the cake, mix, ½ cup (1 stick) melted butter and 1 large egg.
-Press onto the bottom of the baking dish.
+- In a large bowl use an electric mixer to beat together the cake mix, 1/2 cup melted butter and 1 large egg on medium speed until fully moistened.
+Press cake mixture evenly onto the bottom of the prepared pan.

-- Bake for 40-45 minutes or until the center still "jiggles" when gently shaken.
-Cool in pan on a cooling rack to room temperature before cutting into bars.
+- Place into the oven.
+Bake for 40-45 minutes or until the center still has slight movement when gently shaken and the top is golden brown.
+Cool in the pan on a wire rack to room temperature before cutting into bars.

-- Store leftovers chilled or upo to 5 days.
+- Store leftovers chilled in an airtight container for up to 5 days.

 This recipe is EXCELLENT!
 I followed it exactly as written.
 I cooked for 40 minutes.
 At the end, I turned the broiler on and brushed the top with a little butter and browned for 5 minutes with the oven rack set mid-level.
 Don’t walk away from the broiler.
 Mine look just like the picture!!!
 My family LOVES THEM!!!
 This is definitely in my keeper file.